 Is childcare avaible?

 We are currently building our childcare program.
-Right now we primarily provide childcare for infants and toddlers, but older children are welcome as well.
+Right now we primarily provide childcare for infants and toddlers.
 We have a fun nursery with its own stained glass and a little pulpit and alter for those children who are already feeling “the call” to ministry!
 Our nursery is staffed by one hired person and one church volunteer.
 Everyone who works with children is required to pass a background check, and a single adult never watches children alone.
 There will always be two or more adults with the children at any given time.

 Do I have to be a Baptist to attend?

 No. While many of our members come from different Baptist traditions, we also have members from numerous other denominations.
 We also have folks who have no religious background whatsoever.
 We welcome all who are seeking.
 Wherever you are on your spiritual journey, you’re welcome here.

 First of all, please be assured that Grant Park Church welcomes folks who are differently abled, and will do our utmost to make them feel welcome, safe, cared for, and comfortable.
 Currently our sanctuary is handicapped accessible, but our bathrooms are not.
 There is a ramp on the right-hand side of the church as you face the building which allows for wheelchair access.
 On entering through the right-hand side double doors from the ramp, you should then turn left and proceed through the wooden interior doors to access the sanctuary where services are held.
 Our sanctuary, fireside room (where we have refreshments and hold events), and our bathrooms are all on one level.
 The dimensions of the bathroom doors are 26 inches, and the stall doors are 22 inches wide.
 Please be assured that providing accessible bathrooms is a priority for our church Board.

 Is there parking?